The questions and answers below contain general information about summer camp at Silver Lake.

 And if you can pay more, please make a donation!

-Silver Lake's Scholarship Fund (from special donations) provides financial assistance to families who need it.
-Our goal is to ensure all who want to come are able to.
+Silver Lake's Scholarship Fund provides financial assistance to families who need it.
+Our goal is to ensure all who want to come to camp are able to.

 Many local churches also sponsor partial or full scholarships for their youth.
-Please ask your local pastor if such support is available.
+Please ask your local church if such

-Our preference is to have you register for a conference before applying for a scholarship.
-If you are not able to pay the $150 deposit at the time of registration (your registration will not be recorded without a deposit), please contact Silver Lake as soon as possible.
+Please register your camper(s) before applying for a scholarship.
+If you are not able to pay the non-refundable $150 deposit at the time of registration (your registration will not be recorded without a deposit), please contact Silver Lake as soon as possible.

 The Scholarship Application is available through the Document Center when you are logged into your account.